ErwanDouaille/audiostack-doc/ExtAsio.md

 permalink: /audiostack/Asio/
 ---

+{% icon fa-exclamation-triangle  %} {% icon fa-exclamation-triangle  %} {% icon fa-exclamation-triangle  %} WARNING : Audiostack documentation is not up to date anymore.
+We are working on it to provide you a nice and simple new doc as soon as possible.

 ASIO (Audio Stream Input/Output) is a computer sound card driver protocol.
 It enables to address inputs and outputs from many professional sound card.

 > Only one driver can be used simultaneously in one Audiostack instance.